hlli131/anthropogenic-tcf-2026/README.md

 ### 3. Detection and attribution of anthropogenic fingerprints (Figs.3–4)
 Derived data is not provided here due to its large size.
 To reproduce the SVD analysis, please **first download the [IBTrACS](https://www.ncei.noaa.gov/products/international-best-track-archive) and [HadISST](https://www.metoffice.gov.uk/hadobs/hadisst) datasets and execute `observed_interhemispheric_contrast/01_analyze_observed_tcf.py` to obtain `annual_tcf.nc`.
-Then,， run the following scripts in sequence**:
+Then, run the following scripts in sequence**:

 ```bash
 python detection_and_attribution_analysis/01_svd_analysis.py \